-Capital Projects Funds - Capital Projects Funds are used to account for financial resources that are restricted, committed or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets.
-The following capital projects accounts are maintained by the District:
+Capital Projects Fund - The Capital Projects Fund is used to account for financial resources that are restricted, committed or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets.
+The following capital projects accounts are maintained by the District in the Capital Projects Fund.